 More Gifts Coming!

 No physical activity you might do on a Friday night or Saturday can top the benefits that come from keeping the Sabbath holy.
-Nothing can top the blessings that follow the Sabbath-keeping blessings.
+Nothing can top the Sabbath-keeping blessings.

 God promises that if you keep that gift of the Sabbath right, He will bless you with even more gifts.